Pre-Test IELTS Listening Test Practice

 Many candidates spend a lot of time practising for the IELTS listening test by doing old tests from test books.
 This is obviously a good idea as it helps make the test more familiar.
 However, repeated practice of just one test type will not improve your general listening skills very much and you need to take time with other listening sources as well.

 Section two of the IELTS listening test contains general information given as a monologue.
-To practice in advance you need to listen to instructions, tour guides and the like.
-Sometimes this involves a map so practice with language of directions (north, south, next to, behind, opposite etc).
+To practice in advance, you need to listen to instructions, tour guides and the like.
+Sometimes this involves a map so practice with the language of directions (north, south, next to, behind, opposite etc).

 Section three is an academic discussion, often between students and a tutor.
-This might involve language of decision making, giving reasons and opinions especially in the area of choosing courses, study topics and reviewing assignments.
+This might involve the language of decision-making, giving reasons and opinions, especially in the area of choosing courses, study topics and reviewing assignments.

 Unlike in the reading and writing parts of the test, you are not in control of the timing of the listening test.
 Therefore, it is vital that you use the time you are given before and after each section of the test to read the questions and check your answers.